mne-tools/mne-python/doc/source/manual/forward.rst

     This is a coordinate system tied to the MEG device.
-The relationship of the Device and Head coordinates is determined during an MEG measurement by feeding current to INLINE_EQUATION head-position
-    indicator (HPI) coils and by determining their locations with respect to the MEG sensor array from the magnetic fields they generate.
+The relationship of the Device and Head coordinates is determined during an MEG measurement by feeding current to three to five head-position indicator (HPI) coils and by determining their locations with respect to the MEG sensor array from the magnetic fields they generate.